Hexanders/stm-cluster-heightzer/README.md

 ```
 my_pic.calc_true_height_4_every_region()
 ```
-An finaly you get an PandasDataFrame with all cluster coordinates, heights and corrected heights
+An finaly you get an PandasDataFrame with all cluster coordinates, heights and corrected heights.
 ```
 my_pic.heights
 ```
 ![](example/pictures/heights.png)

+The x,y coordinates are in pixels and x_m/y_m coordinates are in physical dimensions (in this case meters).
+The coordinates in pixels are used for simplicity, because so the search for pixels with the eye, in my opinion, is easy.

 By using plot_heights_distribution() you can see some statistics:
 ```